dpip/united-real-estate/README.md

-The following directory is a freelance build for United Real Estate.
+The following directory owned by Triangle Rental Brokers.

 Libraries:
 JQuery